-Using the remote controller 31 shown in FIG. 3, the user can enter the MENU mode from the BROWSE mode or from the FLIP mode by toggling the MODE button 38 once or twice, respectively.
+Using the remote controller 31 shown in FIG. 3, the user can enter the MENU mode from the BROWSE mode or from the FLIP mode by toggling the MODE button 38 once 5 or twice, respectively.
 Using the remote controller 40 of FIG. 4, the user would simply depress the key 47B corresponding to the MENU icon.

-Referring to FIG. 6, in the MENU mode, the system 65 displays a plurality of menu items and icons, which correspond to and allow user selection of distinct program schedule information display formats, local cable system message boards and other on-line information services.
+Referring to FIG. 6, in the MENU mode, the system displays a plurality of menu items and icons, which corre- 10 spond to and allow user selection of distinct program schedule information display formats, local cable system message boards and other on-line information services.
 The MENU screen shown in FIG. 6 is a full-screen display.
-In the embodiment shown in FIG. 6, there are four vertically selectable horizontal bars 61-64, which are accessed using the up and down direction arrows 43A on the remote controller 31 or 40.
+In the embodiment shown in FIG. 6, there are four vertically 15 selectable horizontal bars 61-64, which are accessed using the up and down direction arrows 43A on the remote controller 31 or 40.
 At the extreme left of each bar, an identifying icon 61A-64A is displayed, which identifies the information contained in that bar.
-In the embodiment of FIG. 6, the "TV GUIDE" icon 61A in the first bar corresponds to program schedule information from TV Guide® magazine, the "NOW SHOWING" icon 62A in the second bar 62 corresponds to pay-per-view and premium service events, the "MSO Logo" icon 63A in the third bar 63 corresponds messages, and the circular icon 64A in the fourth bar 64 corresponds to other interactive services available to the user, or in the case of broadband networks, other venues, e.g., home shopping, banking or telephone use.
-As also shown in FIGS. 6 and 6A, each bar also contains a textual description of its contents.
+In the embodiment of FIG. 20 6, the "TV GUIDE" icon 61A in the first bar corresponds to program schedule information from TV Guide® magazine, the "NOW SHOWING" icon 62A in the second bar 62 corresponds to pay-per-view and premium service events, the "MSO Logo" icon 63A in the third bar 63 corresponds 25 to Customer Service or local cable company information messages, and the circular icon 64A in the fourth bar 64 corresponds to other interactive services available to the user, or in the case of broadband networks, other venues, e.g., home shopping, banking or telephone use.
+As also 30 shown in FIGS. 6 and 6A, each bar also contains a textual description of its contents.

 When the user first enters the MENU mode, the system defaults to selection of the program schedule bar.
-When a particular bar is selected, the textual description is removed and a plurality of icons or identifying windows are displayed adjacent the identifying icon.
+When a particular bar is selected, the textual description is removed 35 and a plurality of icons or identifying windows are displayed adjacent the identifying icon.
 In FIG. 6, the program schedule bar 61 is selected.
 Using the up or down direction arrow key on the remote controller 40, the user selects a vertically adjacent bar.
-FIGS. 15-17 show, respectively, selection of the Pay-Per-View bar 62, the Customer Service or Messages bar 63 and the Interactive TV services bar 64.
+FIGS. 15-17 show, respectively, selection of 40 185 is used to indicate the currently selected program to the the Pay-Per-View bar 62, the Customer Service or Messages bar 63 and the Interactive TV services bar 64.

 An alternative MAIN MENU screen 215 is shown in FIG. 38.
 Certain selection screens accessible from the menu shown in FIG. 38 are shown in FIGS. 38A and 38B.
-It has based on the reminder data, and will instruct the VDG 23 to 35 three horizontally selectable bars: program schedule 205, Home Theater 206 and Customer Service 207.
+It has 45 three horizontally selectable bars: program schedule 205, Home Theater 206 and Customer Service 207.
 The MAIN MENU screen 215 also contains an additional "Locator" identifier, which is described below.

-Once a particular bar in the MENU screen is selected, the user can select a particular icon from the plurality of horizontally selectable displayed icons 65A-65C by using the left or right direction arrow and the ENTER key on the remote controller 40.
+user can select a particular icon from the plurality of horizontally selectable displayed icons 65A-65C by using the left or right direction arrow and the ENTER key on the remote controller 40.
 Each icon contains a graphical symbol appearing in a background window of a particular color.
-When a particular icon is selected, it is offset from its background window and the color of the window changes.
+55 When a particular icon is selected, it is offset from its background window and the color of the window changes.
 In FIG. 6, the grid icon 65A immediately adjacent the "TV GUIDE" icon in the first bar 61 is selected.